scholarslab/scholarslab.github.io/collections/_posts/2011-08-04-this-week-in-open-source.md

 layout: post
 slug: this-week-in-open-source
 title: This week in Open Source
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
-- fedora
 - neatline
 - omeka
-- open source
 - timeline
-- vagrant
 ---

 After reading a post on one of my favorite blogs, [Giant Robots Smashing Into Other Giant Robots](http://robots.thoughtbot.com/post/8221237451/this-week-in-open-source), I was inspired to start this series chronicling highlights in our Open Source development efforts.